-Conscientious and well-intentioned PE candidates understand this challenge.
-They recognize the need to push themselves to stay the course and keep moving forward, but the various methods they choose are not always effective, and in some cases may be counterproductive.
-In this article, I’ll offer 5 suggestions successful candidates have used to push past obstacles and pass the PE exam.
-I’ll explain how each tactic can be a double-edged sword and what to watch out for to make sure you get the maximum benefit with the minimum risk.
+Conscientious PE candidates understand this challenge.
+They recognize the need to push themselves to stay on track.
+However, the methods they choose may not always be effective, and some could even be counterproductive.
+In this article, I’ll share 5 strategies that successful candidates use to push through obstacles and pass the PE Exam—no matter their budget.
+I’ll explain each tactic, highlighting potential pitfalls and offering tips to maximize benefits with minimal risk.

 Spend More Time

-When I ask candidates how much they are studying, they often assume there is a “right” answer and that I always want them to study more.
-True, all other things being equal, more study hours is generally better, but in reality, not all hours are created equal.
-Some are high quality, some are low quality, and some are so poor they actually undo your progress.
+When I ask candidates how much they’re studying, they often think there’s a “right” answer—usually that I want them to study more.
+Yes, more study hours are generally beneficial, but not all study hours are equal.
+Some hours are productive, while others may be a waste of time.

-Takeaway #1: Increase your hours per week – not your hours per session.
+Takeaway #1: Increase study hours per week—not per session.

 Go Deeper